rjudy1/Recipies/ChickenFajitas.md

 - Shredded cheddar cheese, for serving
 - Salsa, for serving
 - Sour cream, for serving
+- can alternatively get frozen bag of sliced peppers and onions from kroger

 ##### Steps
 1. In a resealable plastic bag, combine chile powder with salt, cumin, onion powder, garlic powder, cornstarch, water, and 2 tablespoons of the oil.
 Add chicken, bell pepper, and onion.